LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="MFAUpdatePhoneNumberByToken-put-">MFA Update Phone Number by Token (PUT)</h4>
- This API is used to update the Multi-factor authentication phone number by sending the verification OTP to the provided phone number [More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/multi-factor-authentication/sms-authenticator/mfa-update-phone-number-by-token/)
+ This API is used to update the Multi-factor authentication phone number by sending the verification OTP to the provided phone number

 ```java